JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 ## Database Design

 For the project I set up 7 database Models which you can see in the image below.
 I have also highlighted the relationships between the various models.
+I studied five models contained in the tutorial videos and updated, expanded and amended them to suit the requirements of an ecommerce art store, while I also added two fully custom models (Team and Artists), with fully custom python code.

 ### Database